d2l-ai/d2l-en/chapter_convolutional-modern/cnn-design.md

 ## Training

-We train RegNet on the Fashion-MNIST dataset, just like before.
+Training the 32-layer RegNet on the Fashion-MNIST dataset is just like before.

 ```{.python .input  n=13}
 %%tab all